Black Like Me (film): Reception

 Critical reception for the film has been mixed.
 Bosley Crowther of The New York Times described the film as "melodramatic and unsubtle".
-He said it failed in two ways: to place the viewer inside an African American's skin in the 1960s, and to convince the audience that the protagonist "is truly passing for black".
+He said it failed in two ways: to place the viewer inside an African American's skin in the 1950s and early 1960s, and to convince the audience that the protagonist "is truly passing for black".

 Reviewing the film after the 2012 DVD release, Leonard Maltin awarded the film a positive 3 out of 4 stars.
 He said that, although some aspects of the film felt dated, the film's themes were still timely.

 Release

 The film made its DVD debut on February 12, 2002, by VCI Home Video.
 It later was re-released by Video Service Corp on December 11, 2012.
 This DVD release includes a documentary titled Uncommon Vision about John Howard Griffin, the journalist on whom the main character is based.